Lawrence, son of Kemény

-Lawrence, son of Kemény (Kemény fia Lőrinc; died after 1274) was a Hungarian influential lord and military leader in the 13th century, who held various positions in the royal court since the late 1250s.
+Lawrence, son of Kemény (Kemény fia Lőrinc; died after 1274) was a prominent Hungarian noble and military leader of the 13th century.
+From the late 1250s onward, he held several offices within the royal court.
 He was a skilled and loyal soldier during the reign of Béla IV of Hungary.
 He retained his influence in the courts of Stephen V and Ladislaus IV too, representing a stable point in the government, when two baronial groups fought for the supreme power.
-Through his sons, he was ancestor of the Cseményi and Matucsinai noble families.
+Through his descendants, he became the forefather of the Cseményi and Matucsinai noble families.

 Family

 Lawrence was born into a noble family, which possessed lands in southern Transdanubia, especially Baranya County.
 His father was Kemény (I), the first known member of the family.
 He served as ispán of Nyitra County from 1234 to 1235, during the last years of King Andrew II of Hungary.
 Historians Gyula Pauler and Jenő Szűcs considered Lawrence originated from the gens (clan) Szentemágócs.
 Lawrence had a brother Conrad.

 Lawrence had two sons from his unidentified wife.
 Kemény (II) functioned as Master of the cupbearers in 1289 and ispán of Baranya County in the 1290s.
 He married an unidentified daughter of Nicholas Budmér, the Master of the stewards from 1251 to 1256.
 They were ancestors of the Cseményi family, which flourished until the early 15th century.
 Lawrence's second son was Nicholas, the progenitor of the Matucsinai family, which reached its peak by the second half of the 15th century, when Gabriel Matucsinai was elected Archbishop of Kalocsa in 1471.
 Because of their influence, Lawrence retrospectively was also referred to as Lawrence Matucsinai (Matucsinai Lőrinc) by later documents.